MrCarpenter24/Calico-Voice-Assistant/README.md

    * Navigate to the Calico/settings directory.
    * Edit config.json to add your personal details, such as zip code and region for the weather skill.
 5. **Launch Calico:** Open a terminal, navigate to the project's root directory, and run the start script:
    ./Calico-Start.sh
    This will:
-   * Start up Docker
+   * Start up Docker.
-   * Install and launch the latest version of the Docker Rhasspy Container
+   * Install and launch the latest version of the Docker Rhasspy container.
-   * Install and start up Mosquitto
+   * Install and start up Mosquitto.
-   * Install the Tkinter Python library for the settings GUI
+   * Install the Tkinter Python library for the settings GUI.
    * Starts up Calico's core service, calico_skill_service.py.
    Should anything go wrong, simply run the stop script from the same directory:
    ./Calico-Stop.sh
    This will shut everything down cleanly.

    The service will connect to the MQTT broker and begin listening for intents from Rhasspy.

 ## **Project Structure**